QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 You guessed it, there is no single right answer.
 But here are some useful framing questions:

 - **Understanding engine**: What would a search engine look like if the goal was deeper understanding of challenging or unsolved topics, rather than webpage traffic?
+What if all results were data-driven?
 - **Version control for critical thinking**: How do we bring the advantages of software development into the learning process?
 How do we make critical thinking cool?
 - **Efficient teaching**: How do I "hop on the train of thought" of a person I respect?
-How do I get a feel for how they approach a difficult problem?
 Can we make networked science a reality?
-- **Empathy**: Would it help to see the types of questions that are top-of-mind for people of different backgrounds?
-Would that provide a better understanding of their lived experiences, and how that shapes their perspectives?

 Maybe a little too ambitious?
 Yeah, but it's more fun than shooting for something easy!

 # How does it work?

-The core idea is relatively simple - users ask questions about challenging topics and link them up with other questions and data.
+The core idea is relatively simple - users ask questions and request evidence on challenging topics.
 Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable human thought and discovery.

-At this point, you may be wondering, "where are the answers?"
-It may seem weird to build a search engine with no answers, but our hypothesis is that questions and data (and specifically how questions lead to one another) are far more useful in a creative or discovery setting.
-Plus, QuestTrain is not a search engine or Q&A forum.
-Specifically, QuestTrain is designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
+QuestTrain is designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
 These questions are not going to be solved by a website link or searching for specific, isolated bits of knowledge.
 Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses against real data, and making connections.

-To ground our questions, we also allow users to make **data requests**.
-These requests allow curious users to suggest a data set schema (the names and types of data columns) for information that could be useful in evaluating their question(s).
-For example, you could specify column names in a table of anticipated clinical trial results or CO2 sensor arrays.The open data requests will then be filled by other users, or by the QuestTrain platform itself.
+A key component of QuestTrain is a **data request**.
+These requests allow curious users to suggest a dataset template (the names and types of data columns) for information that could be useful in evaluating their question(s).
+For example, you could specify column names in a table of anticipated clinical trial results or CO2 sensor arrays.
+The open data requests will then be filled by other users, or by the QuestTrain platform itself.

 # What can you do?